zhenging/hist207b/notes/11_world_war_II/evidence_sheet.md

 ## WORLD WAR II: EVIDENCE SHEET

 #### ES1.
 FDR, Radio Message, September 3, 1939
-“You must master at the outset a simple but unalterable fact in modern foreign relations between nations.
+"You must master at the outset a simple but unalterable fact in modern foreign relations between nations.
 When peace has been broken anywhere, the peace of all countries everywhere is in danger.

 It is easy for you and for me to shrug our shoulders and to say that conflicts taking place thousands of miles from the continental United States, and, indeed, thousands of miles from the whole American Hemisphere, do not seriously affect the Americas and that all the United States has to do is to ignore them and go about its own business.
 Passionately though we may desire detachment, we are forced to realize that every word that comes through the air, every ship that sails the sea, every battle that is fought, does affect the American future...